 Airbus revives plan for new single-aisle jet plant in Toulouse

-PARIS, May 12 (Reuters) - Airbus AIR.PA has revived plans to install a new production line for its A321neo jet in Toulouse, France, as it reshapes production of the medium-haul single-aisle jets that are tipped to lead its factories out of the coronavirus crisis.
+PARIS, May 12 (Reuters) - Airbus AIR.PA has revived plans for a new production line for its A321neo jet in Toulouse, France, as it reshapes production of the medium-haul single-aisle jets that it hopes will lead its factories out of the coronavirus crisis.

 The European planemaker said on Wednesday the new line, to be installed in the deserted assembly hall where it once built the now-abandoned A380 superjumbo, would open by end-2022.